 2. How diverse membership can be

-The OG membership has been part of my business since long before I heard about Stu, and Tribe; but through the Stu’s never-ending stream of examples, I really started to understand just how many different types of membership models there are.
+The OG membership has been part of my business since long before I heard about Stu, and The Membership Experience (formerly called TRIBE); but through the Stu’s never-ending stream of examples, I really started to understand just how many different types of membership models there are.

-Through the Tribe community I’ve met membership site owners, and heard stories from countless industries, ranging from arts and crafts, to coaching, to supporting those who take care of their elderly loved ones, to music, elementary school teachers, photography, or folks turning their pets into instagram influencers.
+Through his community I’ve met membership site owners, and heard stories from countless industries, ranging from arts and crafts, to coaching, to supporting those who take care of their elderly loved ones, to music, elementary school teachers, photography, or folks turning their pets into instagram influencers.

 The list of examples goes on and on.